The Canadian Automotive Museum has is located just minutes off of Highway 401 between Toronto and Kingston.

 Can I get lunch nearby?

-Yes, the Museum accepts most major credit cards.
+Yes, the Museum accepts most major credit cards and Interact direct debit.

 Is photography permitted?